brbalazs/liferay-portal/modules/apps/commerce/BREAKING_CHANGES.markdown

 #### Why was this change made?

-This change gives administrators the possibility to leverage on the Liferay permission management thus providing a more fine-grained security access control.
+This change gives administrators the possibility to leverage on the Liferay permission management, thus providing a more fine-grained security access control.

 ---------------------------------------